If you’re an avid golfer and visiting Bora Bora soon then you might be wondering ‘does Bora Bora have a golf course?’

 You’ll find small reef sharks and lemon sharks in the waters around Bora Bora who aren’t interested in human flesh at all.

-I’d still always recommend booking onto a swim with sharks tour just to be on the safe side.
+I’d always recommend booking onto a swim with sharks tour just to be on the safe side.
 Plus the knowledgeable guides will know where to find sharks without fail!

 I actually have a whole post all about swimming with sharks in Bora Bora for more information.